 Permits expire 180 days after issuance.
 When an inspection occurs the permit will renew for an additional 180 days.

 Do I need a permit to replace my fence?

 Any time new posts are being installed/replaced – a permit will be required.
-Panels or picket replacements do not require a permit.
+Minor repairs, such as the replacement of a few pickets, do not require a permit.